tobivisioninc/atom/var/docs/c.best_practice.md

 ### Best Practices
 - Local Code should only reside in `src/` folder.
     - Following this, you should have a parent folder to any code you have.
+So for us that would be src/Atom/[APP_NAME]/(*App Code*)

 - Stay out of the core, you can extend the core, or use the event features (`EventListeners`)